-Postoperative Nausea and Vomiting
+Postoperative Nausea and Vomiting:

-The recommended dosage is 16 mg given as two 8 mg ondansetron orally disintegrating tablets 1 hour before induction of anesthesia.
+The recommended dosage is 16 mg given as two 8-mg ondansetron tablets USP or two 8-mg ondansetron or ally disintegrating tablets USP 1 hour before induction of anesthesia.

-There is no experience with the use of ondansetron orally disintegrating tablets in the prevention of postoperative nausea and vomiting in pediatric patients.
+There is no experience with the use of ondansetron tablets USP or ondansetron orally disintegrating tablets USP in the prevention of postoperative nausea and vomiting in pediatric patients.